 You might be wondering why people would choose to abandon large, comfortable living spaces in favor of something so small.
 Of course, everyone’s reasons for making that decision vary, but some of the overriding philosophy includes minimizing one’s carbon footprint, living more simply, and pursuing true financial freedom.
 Even if you’re not ready to downsize to that degree, there are valuable lessons we can learn from the tiny house movement.

-Evaluating Wants vs. Needs — How much space in your home is dedicated to storing things you rarely, if ever, use?
+How much space in your home do you dedicate to storing things you rarely, if ever, use?
 Probably more than you’d like to admit.
 Now, imagine if you only had enough space to store your necessities and a few meaningful keepsakes?
 That’s the reality of living in a tiny house.
 Living in a small space is on ongoing process of determining the difference between needs and wants, and making purchasing decisions based on that.
 You may not live in a tiny house now, but you can act as if you do.
 The next time you’re tempted to buy something you don’t really need, ask yourself if it serves an immediate purpose in your life.
 If not, pass it by.

 Bigger Isn’t Always Better

 According to data from the most recent U.S. Census, the average size of the American home continues to go up, even as average family size goes down.
 There’s a good chance we’re filling that extra space with stuff, along with having to heat, cool, clean and maintain more house than is actually needed.
 Start thinking about how much space you actually need and make housing decisions accordingly.
 Just because you can buy a bigger house, doesn’t necessarily mean you should.